Volta Inc. (VLTA) Shares Up Despite Recent Market Volatility

 VLTA’s Market Performance

-VLTA stock saw a decrease of 0.04% in the past week, with a monthly decline of -0.01% and a quarterly a decrease of 102.78%.
-The volatility ratio for the week is 0.72%, and the volatility levels for the last 30 days are 0.84% for Volta Inc. (VLTA).
-The simple moving average for the last 20 days is 0.02% for VLTA stock, with a simple moving average of -32.31% for the last 200 days.
+VLTA stock saw an increase of 1.29% in the past week, with a monthly gain of 0.14% and a quarterly increase of 178.03%.
+The volatility ratio for the week is 0.86%, and the volatility levels for the last 30 days are 0.87% for Volta Inc. (VLTA).
+The simple moving average for the last 20 days is 0.87% for VLTA stock, with a simple moving average of -30.51% for the last 200 days.

 Analysts’ Opinion of VLTA